rock-hu/minor-projects/openharmony-sig/ohos_mpchart/README.md

 setSpaceBottom (percent: number)// Set the bottom space (the percentage of the total axis range occupied by the space between the lowest value on the axis and the lowest value on the chart). setPosition (pos: YAxisLabelPosition)// Set the position of the axis label.
 The value can be INSIDE\_CHART or OUTSIDE\_CHART.
 ```

+### 10. How to disable the selected horizontal and vertical lines in the line chart?

+You can selectively disable the horizontal and vertical highlight lines based on your needs.
+Configure them through the following methods in the `DataSet`:

+- `setDrawHighlightIndicators(boolean)`: Enable or disable the highlight indicators (which will also disable both horizontal and vertical highlight lines).
+- `setDrawVerticalHighlightIndicator(boolean)`: Enable or disable the vertical highlight line.
+- `setDrawHorizontalHighlightIndicator(boolean)`: Enable or disable the horizontal highlight line.

 ## Common Custom Charts